 PATRICK COOK-DEEGAN // director + lead navigator

-Patrick is a leader in purpose learning, mindfulness education, and reimagining high school for the 21st century.
+Patrick is a leader in purpose learning, meaning-making education, and reimagining high school for the 21st century.
 In 2015-2016, Patrick was an education innovation fellow at Stanford's d.school.
 He came into the fellowship with the question: How do we help adolescents craft meaningful lives and develop a sense of purpose?
-Hence, the birth of Project Wayfinder.
+A year later, Project Wayfinder was born.

 Patrick has spent the last decade helping youth develop through a number of experiential education programs including: mindfulness education (Inward Bound Mindfulness Education), wilderness education (Back to Earth), social innovation (Brown University’s Social Innovation Initiative), and starting a travel abroad program for low-income students.
 Patrick is a longtime wilderness guide and has been deeply influenced by the history and practices of native traditions around the world.
 He is a graduate of the Tracking Project’s community mentoring training – a program focused on appropriately and effectively bringing native wisdom into the modern world.

 claudia biçen // operations + creative director